-There has been some recent research in the survivable design of survivable logical topologies.
-In [1], the problem of embedding lightpaths such that the minimum number of source-destination pairs are disconnected upon a physical link failure at the logical layer was considered, and some optimization heuristics were presented.
-In [2] and [3], a similar problem was considered and some conditions for the survivability of a logical topology were presented.
+and [3], a similar problem was considered and some conditions for the survivability of a logical topology were presented.
 In those three papers, the physical topology was assumed to be an arbitrary mesh.
-In this paper, we consider a physical ring network with links oriented in both the clockwise and counterclockwise directions.
+In this paper, we consider a physical ring network.
 Ring networks are important because the prevalent topology for SONET is the ring.
 As these networks are upgraded to WDM, it is likely that the topology will be maintained for some time before growing into a mesh network.
 Secondly, the simplicity of the topology enables us to take a deeper look into the complexity of the problem.